Analysis | The sex-trafficking investigation that’s zeroing in on Matt Gaetz, explained

 The evidence against Gaetz: Investigators aren’t talking openly about what they’re finding, but information has leaked out in news reports over the past year.
 For example:

-The Post reported that Gaetz used websites to set up dates with women in exchange for dinners or hotel stays.
+·The Post reported that Gaetz used websites to set up dates with women in exchange for dinners or hotel stays.
 Those sites are legal, unless it strays into the territory of prostitution, where money is explicitly exchanged for sex.

-The Daily Beast has reported that the money trail suggests that Gaetz paid for sex with women.
+·The Daily Beast has reported that the money trail suggests that Gaetz paid for sex with women.
 In 2018, his friend Greenberg made Venmo payments to three young women totaling $900, describing the money on the app as for “Tuition” or “School.”
 Gaetz sent Greenberg $900 the night before on Venmo, writing in one transaction “hit up ___,” using a nickname for the 17-year old.
 (Greenberg says they apparently cut off contact with her until she was 18.)
 At least one of those payments has been confirmed by the federal investigation.

-Greenberg has also directly accused Gaetz of paying for sex with women, saying he witnessed the acts first hand.
+·Greenberg has also directly accused Gaetz of paying for sex with women, saying he witnessed the acts first hand.
 He wrote this in an odd confession letter he apparently hoped Trump would read to pardon him.
 The New York Times reports Gaetz sought a blanket pardon from Trump for any crimes he may have committed, even though Gaetz hasn’t been charged with a crime and it wasn’t clear Gaetz even knew he was under investigation at the time.

 What could happen to Gaetz: Well, he’s at risk of being charged with a serious crime.